aurelia/documentation/English/docs.md

 This example looks similar to that of `show` above.
 The difference is that if the binding expression evaluates to false, the `div` will be removed from the DOM, rather than just hidden.

-If you need to conditionally add/remove a group of elements and you cannot place the `if` behavior on a parent element, then you can wrap those elements in a template tag which has the `if` behavior.
+If you need to conditionally add/remove a group of elements and you cannot place the `if` attribute on a parent element, then you can wrap those elements in a template tag which has the `if` attribute.
 Here's what that would look like:

 ```markup
 <template if.bind="hasErrors">